Deployment guide

 Ready to run TAG in production?
-This guide walks you through sizing, choosing between single-node and cluster topologies, and setting up monitoring and alerting.
-If you just want to try TAG out first, start with the Quick Start.
+This guide covers sizing, choosing between single-node and cluster topologies, monitoring, upgrading, and troubleshooting.
+If you just want to try TAG out first, start with the [Quick Start](/docs/acceleration-gateway/quickstart/.md).

 Start here if your working set fits on one machine's storage and a single node's network bandwidth can handle your read throughput.
 Most workloads start with a single node and scale out only when needed.